vscode-neovim/vscode-neovim/README.md

 To spawn multiple cursors from visual line/block modes type `ma`/`mA` or `mi`/`mI` (by default).
 The effect differs:

--   For visual line mode `mi` will start insert mode on each selected line on the first non whitespace characeter and `ma` will on the end of line
+-   For visual line mode `mi` will start insert mode on each selected line on the first non whitespace character and `ma` will on the end of line
 -   For visual block mode `mi` will start insert on each selected line before the cursor block and `ma` after
 -   `mA`/`mI` versions account empty lines too (only for visual line mode, for visual block mode they're same as ma/mi)